Street Fighter IV: Additional features

-Home versions also feature online play, six new stages, downloadable content, a Challenge Mode that acts as a training module for new and experienced players, requiring them to reproduce indicated moves or combos with successive levels of increasing complexity, as well as selectable English or Japanese voices for the characters (similar to the voice option settings in the Soulcalibur games), making Street Fighter IV the first game in the series since the original Street Fighter to feature English voice acting for all the characters.
-The game also offers a new opening cinematic scene featuring the theme song "The Next Door", by Exile, in both Japanese and English (as "The Next Door -Indestructible-", which featured Flo Rida in the full version for that song) (depending on language settings), and animated opening and ending sequences for each character's story in Arcade mode.
+Home versions also feature online play, six new stages, downloadable content, a Challenge Mode that acts as a training module for new and experienced players, requiring them to reproduce indicated moves or combos with successive levels of increasing complexity, as well as selectable Japanese or English voices for the characters for cutscenes and gameplay (including an option individually set the audio language for each character for gameplay after clearing Arcade Mode at least once) (similar to the voice option settings in the Soulcalibur games), making Street Fighter IV the first game in the series since the original Street Fighter to feature English voice acting for all the characters.
+The game also offers a new opening cinematic scene featuring the theme song "The Next Door", by Exile, in both Japanese and English (as "The Next Door ~Indestructible~", which featured Flo Rida in the full version for that song) (depending on cutscene audio language settings), and animated opening and ending sequences for each character's story in Arcade mode.

 The iOS version allows for bluetooth-based multiplayer between devices, but features only eight of the console version's characters and stages.
 The characters consist of Ryu, Ken, Chun-Li, Guile, Dhalsim, Blanka, Abel and M. Bison.
 In an update, two more characters were added: Zangief and Cammy.
 The most recent update features Sagat and an unlockable character, Dee Jay.